 The Garden is supported by water district dues, and by memberships, donations, grants, facility rentals, and gift shop sales.
 In 2005, Friends of the Water Conservation was created to increase private support for the Garden.

 Personal Experience: I love this place so much!
-Besides being free, there is so much to do and see here while being deeply inspiring on how we can be more conservative with water.
+There is so much to do and see here while being deeply inspiring on how we can be more conservative with water.
 I love gardens and being around plant-life in general.
 This place is such a pleasant stroll and perfect for the entire family!
 There is something so healing about going to places like this.

 We went during Halloween season: